oolongwater/CS50-C-Programs/README.md

 # thunderdome
-This is where i keep all my projects safe :)
+This is where i keep all my personal solo projects safe :)